MoD in legal battle over evacuation of Afghan special forces commandos to UK

 Separately, some Afghans who qualified for relocation because of their close links to UK forces have been moved into hotel rooms because the MoD has run out of space.

-Over 15,000 people were brought to the UK in 2021 directly following the Taliban takeover of Afghanistan, under the MoD’s scheme for those who worked alongside British troops, the Afghan Relocation and Assistance Policy (Arap).
+More than 15,000 people were brought to the UK in 2021 directly following the Taliban takeover of Afghanistan, under the MoD’s scheme for those who worked alongside British troops.

-These numbers dropped substantially in 2022 and 2023, but relocations are now increasing again, with a 632 per cent increase year-on-year.
+These numbers dropped substantially in 2022 and 2023, but relocations are now increasing again, with a sevenfold increase year-on-year.
 In the year ending September 2024, 6,443 people were relocated, up from 880 in the year up to September 2023.

 The number of Afghan refugees brought through the Home Office’s Afghan Citizens Resettlement Scheme (ACRS), for vulnerable people or those who supported British values, has also increased – from 201 people relocated in the year ending September 2023 compared to 2,591 in the same period for 2024.